sal55/langs/Qlang/readme.md

 ### Version for Linux

-I have supported C targets for my M language in the past, which enabled versions of my projects to be build on Linux with a C compiler.
+I have supported C targets for my M language in the past, which enabled versions of my projects to be built on Linux with a C compiler.
 But that is not available at present (too many tricky-to-convert features of M).

 Besides, in the C version, the -asm dispatcher is not supported.
 The -fn dispatcher will be faster because the C can be optimised, but usually not as fast as -asm even though my compiler doesn't optimise.